AniOking/JPDBDashboardApplication/README.md

-# JPDB Data Dashboard Application
+# Data Dashboard Application

-## This project is JPDB Data Dashboard which will help developer/user
+## This project is Data Dashboard which will help developer/user

 ### Some features of this application are: